Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/world/mist.rst

    To get a better view to evaluate the *Mist* visualization, :kbd:`Shift-Numpad1` with the camera selected and :kbd:`Numpad5` to toggle perspective view on and off.
-   This will place the 3D view right over the camera looking down.
+   This will place the 3D View right over the camera looking down.

 Transparency